tejasspatil/MyPIVXWallet/README.md

 ## Don't trust, Verify!

-MPW is completely free, open-source software (FOSS), with absolute transparency in security, features, down to every letter of code.
+MPW is completely free, open-source software (FOSS), with absolute transparency in security, features, down to every letter of code.<br>
-Alongside total codebase availability, MPW allows you to totally bunker-down, with the ability to customize your experience in accordance to your principles and security desires.
+Alongside total codebase availability, MPW allows you to totally bunker-down, with the ability to customize your experience in accordance to your principles & security desires.

-If you'd like, you may even run MPW offline, with the internet off, on the dark side of the moon, and you can generate transactions offline using our built-in UTXO tools, go ham, tinhat dudes!

 <br>